austbuhl/jsdom-dom-challenge-nyc01-seng-ft-082420/README.md

 > Note: These deliverables are written in the form of _User Stories_.
 They describe the features from the perspective of a user when they visit the page.

 1. As a user, I should see the timer increment every second once the page has loaded.

+  should be SetInterval(somefunctionthataddsasecond, 1000ms)

-2. As a user, I can manually increment and decrement the counter using the plus and minus buttons.
+2. As a user, I can manually increment and decrement the counter using the plus and minus buttons. plus minus on each button

 3. As a user, I can 'like' an individual number of the counter.
-I should see count of the number of 'likes' associated with that number.
+I should see count of the number of 'likes' associated with that number. when like button is hit(heart) grab the number from the counter and... display likes somehow

 4. As a user, I can pause the counter, which should

   * pause the counter
+    stop counter
-  * disable all buttons except the pause button
+  * disable all buttons except the pause button how do we disable buttons?
-  * the pause button should then show the text "resume."
+  * the pause button should then show the text "resume." if counters running show pause, else (must be paused) and show resume

   When 'resume' is clicked, it should restart the counter and re-enable the buttons.
 5. As a user, I can leave comments on my gameplay, such as: "Wow, what a fun game this is."

+add comments to that list based on the input field

 ## Hint for the timer